Pain Reprocessing Therapy

 • Lack of physical diagnosis

-• Adverse Childhood Experiences (ACEs)/trauma
+• Adverse Childhood Experiences (ACEs), trauma, or victimization

 • Personality traits such as perfectionism, people pleasing, anxiousness, emotional avoidance